christinameador/Youtube-Clone_React/README.md

 # Introduction
-This is a code repository for the corresponding article on freeCodeCamp.

-In this tutorial we are going to build a YouTube Clone Application from Scratch using React.
-This project is great for learning React because is covers a lot of concepts that appear often in ReactJS workflow.
+This project is a YouTube Clone Application built from scratch using React.

 Setup:
 - move a copy of .env.sample to .env and paste your API-key